theofidry/AliceBundleExtension/README.md

   | fixtures2.yml |
 ```

-Loading a file can be done in three ways:
+Loading fixture files can be done as follows:

 <table>
     <thead style="float: left">